Trade negotiations are a way of removing barriers to trade and gaining market access to other countries.

 - The use of discriminatory and anti-competitive mechanisms such as compulsory cessions to domestic entities, and systems of ‘right of first refusal’, limiting the competitive capacity of global reinsurers to operate on a level playing field.
 Such practices concentrate risk domestically, whilst limiting customer choice.

-Under the EU’s Treaties, the European Commission is responsible for negotiating bilateral and multilateral trade agreements on behalf of all EU Member States.
-It seeks to increase access to overseas markets and to promote greater regulatory coherence and consistency in financial regulation through trade negotiations with key commercial partners.
+The UK seeks to increase access to overseas markets and to promote greater regulatory coherence and consistency in financial regulation through trade negotiations with key commercial partners.

 Covered agreement: Under the US Dodd-Frank Act, a “covered agreement” is an agreement between the US and foreign governments on insurance regulation.
 This could help to eliminate US requirements that EU reinsurers (including Lloyd’s underwriters) hold collateral in the US to cover liabilities arising from reinsurance.

 The US-UK Covered Agreement was signed in December 2018 in order to provide regulatory certainty and market continuity following the UK’s departure from the EU.
 This Covered Agreement reduces burdens on insurers and reinsurers while maintaining prudential standards and enables customers to protect themselves efficiently against risks.